So if that sparkle comes in the shape of a chicken or two - so much the better!

 Made of fine bone china to a design by Portmeirion's Sarah Miller and painted in glorious colour, this is a stylish Christmas tree ornament which can be passed down generations as an heirloom.

-I bought this for my brother and sister-in-law as a pre-Christmas present - that's their tree you see it hanging on.
+I also bought this for my brother and sister-in-law as a pre-Christmas present - that's their tree you see it hanging on.

 And although they don't have chickens, the elegance of the design and the fact that it catches the light without having the more "tacky" sparkle made it a sure winner.